Mysore Dasara

 Mysore Dasara is the state festival in the state of Karnataka in India.
 It is a 10 day festival, starting with nine nights called Navaratri and the last day being Vijayadashami.
 The festival is observed on the tenth day in the Hindu calendar month of Ashvina, which typically falls in the Gregorian months of September and October.

 The Hindu festival of Navaratri and its occasion of Vijayadashami celebrates the victory of good over evil.
 According to Hindu mythology, it commemorates the day the goddess Chamundeshwari (Durga) slew the demon Mahishasura.
 Mahishasura is also believed to be the demon whose slaying by the goddess gave the city the name Mysuru.
 The Mysuru tradition celebrates the warriors and the state fighting for the good during this festival, ritually worshipping and displaying the state sword, weapons, elephants, horses, along with the goddess in her warrior form (predominantly) as well as the avatar of puri, Ramu.
 The ceremonies and a major procession is traditionally presided by the king of Mysuru.

 The city of Mysuru has a long tradition of celebrating the Dasara festival with grandeur and pomp to mark the festival.
-The Dasara festival in Mysuru completed 409th anniversary in the year 2019, while evidence suggests the festivities were observed in Karnataka state by the Vijayanagara Empire kings in the 91 bce.
+The Dasara festival in Mysuru completed 409th anniversary in the year 2019, while evidence suggests the festivities were observed in Karnataka state by the Vijayanagara Empire kings in the 15th century.